KLFitter/KLFitter/README.md

 Before proceeding please make sure that you have a valid installation of ROOT on your system and that cmake is correctly configured (version 3.1 or higher is required).
-As cmake does fully automatised configuration, it is possible to build KLFitter and the BAT library simultaneously.
+As cmake does fully automated configuration, it is possible to build KLFitter and the BAT library simultaneously.
 BAT will be downloaded during the cmake build process.
-For doing so, change into the KLFitter directory and then do:
+For doing so, change into the KLFitter directory and then
+do:

 ```
 mkdir build && cd build